XSecurity/XSecurity/checker/README.md

 ##### OTHER CONVENTIONS AND VALUES
 _____________________________

-As much as we value personal coding styles and personal conventions in creating code, as it reflects our individuality and personality.
+As much as we value personal coding styles and conventions in creating code, as it reflects our individuality and personality.
 We strongly adhere to our coding philosophies.
 One of it is we value clean coding and uniformity.
 We believe that clean code begets readablity, modifiability and maintainability.
-This also applies to code uniformity thus it is with our great appreciation if you can blend in with the following convetions.
+This also applies to code uniformity thus it is with our great appreciation if you can blend in with our existing convetions.